| resources: | Home RoadMap Installation Mailing List Source Code Bugs Screenshots Contributors |

 A simple two step process separates out the download so that you have a local copy of the

-xpi file - the xpi file is downloaded to a location of your choice, and
+file is downloaded to a location of your choice, and

-then you execute the local xpi file to copy it to your "chrome" directory and register it in the chrome registry.
+file to copy it to your "chrome" directory and register it in the chrome registry.

 We refer to this as an "XPI DOWNLOAD".